Maybe you were exposed to something your parents were watching, in a theater or on TV, that had subtitles which you weren’t yet old enough to read.

 Watch it (It’s only 43 minutes long.) and you see all manner of outcasts at school bonding over being mismatched, from “If…” all the way to “School Ties” and the Harry Potter pictures.
 It’s not so much that it influenced films that came after it as showed something universal — two Japanese kids who could have been Indian girls or Minnesota boys or Italians, what have you — thrown together, tested, failing one test but eventually passing another.
 “Fat shaming?”
 A later construct, but sure, it’s here.

 I can’t say why exactly it stuck with me, but there are half a dozen scenes that I didn’t need to re-watch to remember.
 Movies, one eventually learns, are a visual medium.
-Lines may linger on the ear, but images burn themselves onto the brain.
+Lines of dialogue may linger on the ear, but images burn themselves onto the brain.

 And cultural curiosity can be awakened at an early age — through peer group dramas like this one, anime, martial arts epics or slapstick French farces.